Structure and symmetry of the Gross-Pitaevskii ground-state manifold: Introduction

-From the viewpoint of local convergence theory, several rigorous results are available, but they rely on specific structural assumptions on the set of minimizers that reflect the symmetry-induced degeneracy described above.
-In particular, local linear convergence of a Riemannian gradient method toward the manifold of ground states generated by phase invariance was recently established in \cite{2024Convergence}, thereby exploiting the fact that the non-uniqueness of minimizers is locally induced by a single continuous symmetry.
+From a geometric viewpoint, several rigorous convergence results are available, but they rely on structural assumptions on the set of minimizers that reflect the symmetry-induced degeneracy described above.
+In particular, local linear convergence of Riemannian gradient methods toward the manifold of ground states generated by phase invariance was recently established in \cite{2024Convergence}, thereby exploiting the fact that the non-uniqueness of minimizers is locally induced by a single continuous symmetry.
 This perspective was further developed in \cite{2025Zhang}, where several Sobolev gradient variants were analyzed on an appropriate quotient space, again under the assumption that the ground-state manifold is locally described by symmetry orbits arising from phase invariance.
-More recently, \cite{2025OnBest} treated general preconditioners and obtained explicit linear convergence rates by establishing a Polyak--\L ojasiewicz inequality under a structural assumption on the critical set which, in the Gross--Pitaevskii setting, corresponds to the ground-state manifold being locally generated by the natural symmetries of the model, namely phase shifts and possibly spatial rotations.
+More recently, \cite{2025OnBest} treated general preconditioners and obtained explicit convergence estimates by establishing a Polyak--\L ojasiewicz inequality under a structural assumption on the critical set which, in the Gross--Pitaevskii setting, corresponds to the ground-state manifold being locally generated by the natural symmetries of the model, namely phase shifts and possibly spatial rotations.
 This condition can be interpreted as a Morse--Bott-type assumption tied to symmetry-induced degeneracy.

 Despite these advances, the current theory does not provide a complete geometric characterization of when linear convergence should be expected.
 Existing results show that linear convergence holds under symmetry-driven structural assumptions on the ground-state manifold, but they do not address the more general situation in which the critical set satisfies a Morse--Bott condition in an intrinsic sense, independent of a priori identification with specific symmetry orbits.
 In particular, it remains unclear whether linear convergence is fundamentally equivalent to such a geometric condition, how the structure of the set of minimizers is related to it, and what convergence behavior should occur when this structure fails.
 A unified picture linking the geometry of the critical set, the symmetry-induced classification of minimizers, and the precise convergence regime of preconditioned Riemannian gradient methods is therefore still missing.